How to Propagate Geraniums From Cuttings

 Geraniums Are So Easy to Grow!

-- If you are thinking that you don't exactly have a green thumb, you need to grow some geraniums, the absolute easiest, most beautiful flowers to grow and even if your thumb is orange, you can propagate these great flowers from cuttings.
+- If you are thinking that you don't exactly have a green thumb, you need to grow some geraniums, the absolute easiest, most beautiful flowers to grow.
+Even if your thumb is orange, you can propagate these great flowers from cuttings.

 - Long before Dolly the sheep was cloned, people were learning to "clone" plants, by propagating them from cuttings instead of seed.
 Growing a flower from a cutting guarantees that your plant will have the exact same characteristics as the "mother plant" from which the cutting was taken.
 And, let's face it, growing a flower from a seed is merely a crap shoot.

-- All you need to do is buy one beautiful, healthy geranium plant and as it grows, start taking cuttings off it and putting them in potting soil.
+- All you need to do is buy one beautiful, healthy plant.
+As it grows, start taking cuttings off it and putting them in potting soil.
 Believe me, even it you want to kill a geranium, it will fight for its life till the bitter end, so don't let the lack of a green thumb bother you.

 Choose Just the Right Mother Plant